kyrptonaught/customportalapi/README.md

   ```java
 PortalIgnitionSource.CustomSource(Identifier ignitionSourceID)
   ```
   Lastly we have a custom source.
+The ignitionSourceID should be unique to prevent overlapping.
+The identifier should feature your modid, and a uniqie id.
 This is a completely custom source with no functionality by default allowing you to get as creative as you want.
 You also then need to trigger the custom activation attempt, when desired.
 The result should be saved for use in your activation attempt, Like so:
    ```java
   PortalPlacer.attemptPortalLight(World world, BlockPos portalPos, BlockPos framePos, PortalIgnitionSource ignitionSource)
   ```

   -returns true if ignition was successful, false if not.

  -portalPos - pos of an air block inside the desired portal.

  -framePos - pos of one of the frame blocks for the desired portal.

  -ignitionSource - the custom source used before.

  The registered portal, and the activation attempt must have the same frame block, and ignitionSource in order for a successful light
  For example, here is how fire does it:
   ```java